 I grew up in Dallas, TX raised by my maternal grandparents who were both incredible cooks.
-Whereas my grandmother was the black pre-diabetes Paula Deen, my grandfather was a financially poor spiritually rich, clean eating urban gardener before it was cool.
-I inherited the best of the both of them – my grandfather's focus on fresh ingredients and big mama's knowledge/connection to “traditional” soul food.
+Whereas my grandmother was that urban soul food queen, my grandfather was a financially poor spiritually rich, clean eating urban gardener before it was cool.
+I inherited the best of the both of them my grandfather's focus on fresh ingredients and big mama's knowledge/connection to traditional soul food.

 Though raised a true Texan, I lived in the windy city of Chicago for 13 years with my wife Benee and two kids before returning to Austin,TX.

-I've worked in the food industry for several years at different levels including corporately for companies like Quaker and Kraft Foods, private caterer, and now as a food blogger.
+I've worked in the food industry for several years as a Consumer Insights professional for both Quaker and Kraft Foods, recipe developer, and now as a food blogger.
 I am active in the community and serve as a Chef Ambassador for the American Heart Association and a spokesperson for Real Men Cook Charities.

 Post your Food Fidelity recipes on social media using the hashtag #foodfidelity